thejano/laravel-filterable/README.md

 }

 ```
-Also, you can pass additional Query filters through `$filters` parameter, for example:
+Also, you can pass some additional Query Filters through `$filters` parameter, for example:
 ```php
 <?php